Chairman of the Board (film): Production

 Every once in a while, I'll run into Conan and he'll apologize, and I say, "That was one of my favorite moments of my life."
 Teased by Norm Macdonald?
 Are you kidding?
 I did The Tonight Show once, and Don Rickles made fun of my father, and my father never stopped talking about it.
 This is my version of that.

 I told a story about my father telling a joke at my sister's wedding, and then Don Rickles just went off on my father being crazy, and it was the high point of my father's life.
 That's how I felt when Norm teased me.
 It didn't even occur to me that it could possibly be negative.
 I was beside myself.

 I was there to promote Chairman of the Board.
 I was not thrilled about having to do it, so when Norm took over, I'm like, Oh, thank you, God and Norm Macdonald.
 It was a blessing.
 Look—had I thought that Chairman of the Board was my path to an Oscar, I might have been offended.
 I did not.
 So it was a joy to be teased about it.
 Because I didn't know what I was going to say [on the show].
 I was like, good, Norm, you take over.

 Reception

 Chairman of the Board received negative reviews.
 On Rotten Tomatoes, it has an approval rating of 11% based on reviews from 9 critics.

 David Kronke of the Los Angeles Times referred to the film as "a standard-issue rags-to-riches plot, enlivened by only by a tchotchke-heavy production design that might engage those entranced by bright, shiny objects", and compared the film to "Good Burger, but with French tickler jokes."
-Jay Boyar trashed the film in the Orlando Sentinel, giving the film just one star.
+Jay Boyar trashed the film in the Orlando Sentinel, giving the film just one star and saying it "makes Adam Sandler look like Noël Coward".
 Lisa Schwarzbaum of Entertainment Weekly gave the film a D−.
+In The New York Times, Anita Gates described Carrot Top as "without an atom of charm" but she did praise Thorne-Smith for an "admirable performance" in seeming genuinely smitten by Carrot Top's character.

 Carrot Top was nominated for Worst New Star, and Raquel Welch was nominated for Worst Supporting Actress at the 1998 Golden Raspberry Awards.